-- Formalize trails within slopes around park.
-Trails should be compacted earth, not paved, to give a more naturalistic appearance. - Additional trails should be constructed to create connections between Shamrock Way and North Millvale Avenue. - Repair steps from Breesport Street to football field.
-Much of the staircase is deteriorated so complete reconstruction is warranted. - Repair steps from Hillcrest Street to Rosetta Street, through North Winebiddle right-of-way.
-Concrete steps are sound but railings need replaced and overgrown vegetation removed.
+The wooded trails are to be formalized within slopes around the park.
+The trails should be compacted earth - not paved - to give a more naturalistic appearance.
+Additional trails should be constructed to create connections between Shamrock Way and North Millvale Avenue.
+Repair steps from Breesport Street to the football field.
+Much of the staircase has deteriorated, so a complete reconstruction is warranted.
+Repair steps from Hillcrest Street to Rosetta Street, through North Winebiddle right-of-way.
+Concrete steps are sound, but railings need to be replaced and overgrown vegetation removed.
+Although a dog park was highly considered, it was ultimately decided that it was not a feasible option.
+The City requires a total of two acres for dog parks with two separate areas that can be alternated each season, and the park cannot accommodate this amount of space.